Pre-Vet

 Overview for Pre-Vet

-Occupations in veterinary medicine are expected to grow three times faster than all other occupations between 2016 and 2026.
-If you’re interested in caring for animals, conducting research related to animal illnesses, or working with livestock in university or government settings, the Pre-Vet Advising Program at RIT can help you reach your career goals.
+If you’re interested in a career that involves caring for animals, conducting research related to animal illnesses, or working with livestock in university or government settings, RIT’s Pre-Vet Advising Program can help you reach your career goals.

-What is Pre-Vet Advising?
+What is Pre-Vet?

-Being accepted into veterinary school requires a strong academic record, GRE preparation, and accruing hours of direct animal care under the supervision of a veterinarian (DVM), researcher (Ph.D.), or other animal health professional.
-RIT’s Pre-Vet Advising Program provides students with individual, personalized support that helps you fulfill the veterinary school requirements of the rigorous Veterinary Medical College Application Service (VMCAS), a centralized application service used by veterinary colleges.
+Being accepted into a veterinary medical school requires a strong academic record, GRE preparation (now optional in many programs), and documentation of direct animal care under the supervision of a veterinarian (DVM), researcher (Ph.D.), or other animal health professional.
+The best pre-veterinary programs provide you with individual, personalized support to help you fulfill the veterinary school requirements of the rigorous Veterinary Medical College Application Service (VMCAS), a centralized application service used by veterinary colleges.
+RIT‘s Pre-Vet Advising Program offers you hands-on advising and guidance on everything from selecting courses well-suited for pre-vet students, preparing for entrance exams, connecting you to opportunities for internships and direct animal care, and so much more.

-Housed in the College of Science, the Pre-Vet Advising Program also helps students acquire the research and real-world experience required for these careers in veterinary medicine.
+RIT’s Pre-Vet Advising Program helps you acquire the research and real-world experience required for careers in veterinary medicine.
 Our experiential learning program can help you acquire the hours of animal care needed to help you become a competitive candidate for admission to veterinary colleges.
-We help students find internships around the country or locally near the RIT campus.
-Among the local opportunities are internships at Seneca Park Zoo and Rochester Animal Services.
+The pre-vet program helps you find internships locally and nationally, including local opportunities such as internships at Seneca Park Zoo and Rochester Animal Services.

 • Cornell University